 Ocean Outfitters is a tour company based out of Tofino and have a reputation for quality and a spirit of adventure.
-With so many tours to choose from it was hard to decide which one to choose, but we chose the Hot Springs tour as it included a 1.5 hour boat ride up the inside passage where we were able to look for wildlife (otters, eagles, bears, and whales) and the hot springs tour.
-It was a long six-hour adventure filled day that our whole family absolutely loved.
-At each point in the day one of us said, “This is the best day ever.”
+With so many tours to choose from it was hard to decide which one to choose, but we chose the Tofino Whale Watching Hot Springs Tour as it included a 1.5 hour boat ride up the inside passage where we were able to look for wildlife (otters, eagles, bears, and whales) and the hot springs tour.
+It was a long six-hour adventure-filled day that our whole family absolutely loved.
+At each point in the day, one of us said, “This is the best day ever.”
 Here are some highlights from our trip:

-We arrived at Ocean Outfitters at 6:30 am.
+We arrived at Ocean Outfitters for our Tofino Whale Watching Hot Springs Tour at 6:30 am.
 This first stop was to fill out liability forms, do one last bathroom break, and get suited in our warm and cozy floatation life suits.
 After we had our orientation it was time to head down to the dock to board our boat!
 Once we took off we were familiarized with a term locals use, “Fogust”.
 They call it Fogust in Tofino for a reason, the inversion of heat means there’s a lot of fog on the coast.
 Visibility on the water was about 30 feet which was a very unusual experience.
 Our captain utilized GPS and Sonar to keep us en route and safe from other boaters to ensure we’d have a good journey up to the hot springs.

 Otter Over there!

-My daughter’s trip was “complete” when we were only fifteen minutes into our boat ride when we came upon a little otter enjoying its morning breakfast.
+My daughter’s trip was “complete” when we were only fifteen minutes into our Tofino Whale Watching Hot Springs Tour when we came upon a little otter enjoying its morning breakfast.
 Our Captain pulled up close which allowed us to see the little guy playing with some kelp and smashing open some shells for his morning breakfast.
 We learned that otters use rocks like tools in order to open the shells, and when they find a rock they really like they will shove it into an armpit pocked and keep it, some for their whole lives!
 We would see 3 other otters on our tour and this unexpected encounter made my daughters day!

 Another local that we got to hang out with was a bald eagle.
 He was drying out after what our Captain expected was a swim.
 We learned that he had probably caught a fish but it was too big to fly away with so he did an awkward swim to get it to shore.
 He regularly shook out his soggy feathers and sat perched up on the log while we floated by.